 Are you afraid that you cannot afford the costs of nursing home care without losing your own assets?

 There are few areas of the law that are quite as challenging as Medicaid, with its constantly evolving set of laws and regulations.
 That’s why planning for Medicaid is best when done well in advance.
 A Medicaid attorney can help you develop a comprehensive asset protection plan.
-At The Law Office of Antony M. Eminowicz, Esq we help to devise strategies that conform to federal and state law and help protect a significant bulk of assets belonging to a couple or individual, should Medicaid assistance ever be required at some future date.
+At The Law Office of Antony M. Eminowicz, PLLC we help to devise strategies that conform to federal and state law and help protect a significant bulk of assets belonging to a couple or individual, should Medicaid assistance ever be required at some future date.

-A fixed fee consultation at The Law Office of Antony M. Eminowicz, Esq typically involves a thorough examination of assets for Medicaid qualification and estate planning purposes, as well as an explanation of Medicaid planning strategies and estate planning options.
+A fixed fee consultation at The Law Office of Antony M. Eminowicz, PLLC typically involves a thorough examination of assets for Medicaid qualification and estate planning purposes, as well as an explanation of Medicaid planning strategies and estate planning options.
 There will always be a follow up letter or email detailing what was discussed in the meeting and recommended.

 Call today at 845-481-5001